lm3nitro/Projects/Netflow/Standalone SiLK and TAP.md

 ### Scope:

-This is a standalone sensor configuration where the server will have both YAF and SILK installed and configured.
-The server interface will be connected to a tap that is listening to all the traffic incoming and outgoing.
+I will be configuringa standalone sensor configuration, where the server will have both YAF and SILK installed and configured.
+The server interface will be connected to a tap that is listening to all the traffic incoming and outgoing from the network.

 Note for the writer: Public IP